• Diversity, Inclusion, and Accessibility

 Strategies to reduce the potential for campus unrest

-Racially charged incidents are occurring on campuses at alarming rates.
-A November 2018 FBI report showed a three-year rise in the number of campus hate crimes motivated by race.
-Whether responding to acts of bias, such as quoting racially insensitive literature in courses, or hate crimes, such as racially charged killings by police, institutions are examining how to prevent community anger from erupting into violent protests.
-School administrators and presidents should take the following actions to address concerns and reduce the potential for campus unrest.
+Whether responding to acts of bias, such as quoting racially insensitive literature in courses, or hate crimes, such as racially charged killings by police, colleges and universities are examining how to prevent community anger from erupting into violent protests.
+Administrators and presidents should consider these actions to address concerns and reduce the potential for campus unrest.

 • Assess the campus racial climate.
 Talk with students and employees to understand the issues and select the right corrective actions.
 Use focus groups, one-on-one conversations, or campus forums to elicit feedback.
 Regularly meet with student organizations representing minority groups to identify problems and create solutions.